-Carbon monoxide (CO) poisoning is one of the most common fatal poisonings that can occur, and is caused when victims inhale the gas.
-CO is produced when natural gas burns, and therefore individuals are at the risk of exposure wherever combustion engines are present.
-These engines typically produce small quantities of CO, but a dangerous amount of the gas may escape into the air due to a leak, or if there is incomplete oxidation during the burning process.
+Carbon monoxide (CO) poisoning is one of the most common fatal poisonings that can occur, and is caused when victims - which often includes both adults and young children - inhale the gas.
+Carbon monoxide is produced when natural gas burns, and therefore individuals are at the risk of exposure wherever combustion engines are present.
+These engines typically produce small quantities of carbon monoxide, but a dangerous amount of the gas may escape into the air due to a leak, or if there is incomplete oxidation during the burning process.

 Malfunctioning appliances and machinery are major causes of CO poisoning.
 Other common sources of CO include: